lenatran/japan_hostels/README.md

-## Box plot analyzing hostel ratings by city
+## Box Plot Analyzing Hostel Ratings by City
 - The ratings for hostels in Hiroshima are compactly distributed around the average meaning that the these hostels have the most consistent scores.
 This data shows that hostels in Hiroshima provide the most consistent service and experience for travelers.